-Today I want to share with you the reason why I hardly have to weed our vegetable garden at all through the growing season, but before I show you how I manage this, here is a little reminder of what the beds looked like in March when I discussed designing a garden for easy care:
+Today I want to share with you the reason why I hardly have to weed our vegetable garden at all through the growing season, but before I show you how I manage this, here is a little glimpse of what one of our 4 larger vegetable beds looks like in March as I discussed designing a garden for easy care:

-The traditional way of dealing with all these weeds that grow in the winter is to till and rake, but you may remember I don’t till the ground for a variety of reasons.
+The traditional way of dealing with all these weeds that grow in the winter is to till and rake, but like I mentioned, I don’t till the ground for a variety of reasons.
 Instead, in February or March (somebody who’s on the ball could even do it in the fall after harvest…), I throw a piece of black plastic over the bed.

 Then time, sun and heat do their magic, and by the time I am able to plant, I pull back the plastic and it looks like this:

-Now please don’t get all in a pickle over the fact that it’s not the EXACT bed in the before picture above – honestly, they both looked the same, but I needed to plant this bed first, so it is the one in the pictures.
+This was the previous year’s corn patch and you can see I just threw the plastic over the dead corn stalks – I find them much easier to remove after a few months under the plastic.
+And no, it’s not the EXACT bed in the before picture above, which didn’t grow corn, but honestly the beds are all pretty much the same, and I needed to plant this bed first.
 You can see in the upper part of the picture, the exact same bed is still covered with plastic- but by the end of the post, it is planted, too.

 Then I add a fresh layer of compost to the bed and rake it smooth.
+It ends up being about 1/2″ layer, though in the first couple years I was establishing the beds I added more – about 1 full inch.
 I do this every year to build the soil and I just leave it on top.
 When I dig the furrows and holes, it gets mixed in some.

-I want to emphasize that I have never tilled these beds- and they were pasture with that awful pasture grass when we moved here.
-The plants have always done well and I rotate the crops so that the corn usually follows the legumes (which fix nitrogen and enriches the soil).
+I want to emphasize that I have never tilled these beds- they were pasture with that awful pasture grass when we moved here.
+We set heavy cardboard on top of the pasture grass, edged it with 4′ x 4′ wood and added 4 inches of soil and compost.
+I planted beans, corn and potatoes (using the straw method and setting the tubers on top of the new soil) and by the time the roots needed more depth, the cardboard had softened and the roots grew as they needed – we had a great crop that first year!
+The plants since have always done well and I rotate the crops so that the corn usually follows the legumes (which fix nitrogen and enriches the soil).